camba1/cwit_2020/README.md

 - A git account (I used [Bitbucket](http://bitbucket.org))
 - A docker repository (I used [Docker hub](hub.docker.com))
 - [Docker](docker.com) installed in your machine ( I used Docker Desktop on my Mac)
-- [Minikube](https://minikube.sigs.k8s.io) installed in your machine
+- [Minikube](https://minikube.sigs.k8s.io) installed in your machine.

 Also, this document refers to the image in docker hub as _bolbeck/cwit2020_.
 You should change this to your own image name so that it can run under your own docker hub account (otherwise you will not be able to push the image out).

 ### The Application

-The app has two parts:
+The app has three components, whic run in 3 separate containers:

 - **MariaDB database**: based on the official MariaDB image.
-The DB is initialized to have a test DB and a Test table with some sample dummy data.
-The initialization is used with the script in the ./MariaDB/init directory.
-This is run only once and only if the data volume (./MariaDB/Data) is empty
+The image is initialized to have a test DB and a Test table.
+Sample data is loaded on image container initialization via the script in the ./MariaDB/init directory.
+This is run only once and only if the data volume (./MariaDB/Data) is empty.

+- **Redis**: Based on the official Redis image and used to cache data to be displayed in the application.

-- **Nodejs**: app which is built from the ```Dockerfile``` in the nodeApp directory.
-The app has two entry points:
+- **Nodejs**: app packaged via the ```Dockerfile``` in the nodeApp directory.
+The app has three entry points:
     - **Root** ("/") just pulls writes hello world and the hostname
-    - **/mariadb** pull data from the test DB in MariaDB and posts the JSON on the browser
+    - **/mariadb** pulls data from the test DB in MariaDB and posts the data on the browser
+    - **/redis** gets data from Redis if the data has been cached.
+Otherwise pulls the data from MariaDb and caches it in Redis.
+Data is the posted on the browser

 Note that the application sends back pre-rendered page back to the client and uses _pug_ as the rendering engine.

 #### Bringing the application up

-##### Using the Dockerfile

-To bring up just the nodejs app:

-- Go to the ./nodeApp directory
-- Build the app: ``` docker build -t nodewithmariadb_nodewithdb . ```
-- Run the container: ``` docker run -p 3000:3000 --env-file ./docker-node.env --name nodewithdbcont nodewithmariadb_nodewithdb ```
-- Open ``` localhost:3000 ``` in your browser

-Note that this will bring up only the nodejs application and not the DB, so the app will fail if you try to access the second page (```localhost:3000/mariadb```)

 ##### Using docker-compose

 ###### Creating the node_modules folder

-If this is the **first time** you will try to bring up the application, you will need to create the ```node_modules``` folder since that is not checked into source control.
+If this is the **first time** you are starting up the application, you will first need to create the ```node_modules``` folder since that is not checked into source control.

 If you have npm installed in your machine: